Legal help, services and support for private residential landlords

 Many terms in tenancies are implied under law (and will form part of the tenancy whether a tenancy agreement is signed or not), but others are agreed between the parties and evidenced by the signing of the tenancy agreement.

 Under contract law, a term of the contract must be disclosed to all parties before the contract is made; otherwise, it will be unenforceable.
-So, as most tenancy agreements will contain clauses to protect the landlord’s position, it is vitally important that they are shown to the tenants and that they sign the tenancy, before the tenants are given the keys and allowed to move into the property.
+So, as most tenancy agreements will contain clauses to protect the landlord’s position, it is vitally important that they are shown to the tenants and that they sign the tenancy agreement before the tenants are given the keys and allowed to move into the property.

 Most people glibly talk about giving ‘a tenancy agreement’ as if there is only one.
 However, the contents of a tenancy agreement should vary according to the circumstances of the tenancy.